-- He climbs into or upon a car while it is in motion or at rest; and,
+- Climbing into or upon a car while it is in motion or at rest; and,

-- He does so with the intent to commit malicious mischief.1
+- Does so with the intent to commit malicious mischief.1

-Second, a person can also commit malicious mischief to a vehicle if:
+Second, a person can also commit malicious mischief to a vehicle by:

-- He enters a car and attempts to manipulate its levers, starting mechanism, brakes, or any other mechanism or device of the vehicle; and,
+- Entering a car and attempts to manipulate its levers, starting mechanism, brakes, or any other mechanism or device of the vehicle; and,

-- He does so with the intent to commit malicious mischief.2
+- Doing so with the intent to commit malicious mischief.2

 Vehicle Code 10853 applies to vehicles and also items attached to vehicles, including license plates, hood ornaments, and mirrors.4 So, for example, a person is guilty of malicious mischief if he attempts to damage or defaces a car’s license plate.